amakukha/stemmers_ukrainian/README.md

  - *OI* – overstemming index
  - *ERRT* – error rate relative to truncation

-Note that *pymorphy2* is a dictionary-assisted morphological analyzer which was included into this comparison for reference.
-The most probable normal form is used instead of a stem.
+Note that *pymorphy2* is a dictionary-assisted lemmatizer and morphological analyzer which was included into this comparison for reference.
+The most probable normal form is used as a stem.

 References
 --